AdobeDocs/marketo.en/help/marketo/getting-started/what-is-adobe-marketo-engage.md

 ## How long does Marketo hold on to my data? {#data-retention-policy}

-Please review [this Nation post](https://nation.marketo.com/t5/knowledgebase/marketo-activities-data-retention-policy-under-the-hood/ta-p/251191){target="_blank"} for details.
+Please review [this Marketing Nation blog post](https://nation.marketo.com/t5/knowledgebase/marketo-activities-data-retention-policy-overview-amp-faq/ta-p/250750){target="_blank"} for details.

 <br>

 Welcome to Marketo Engage!
-We're happy you're here.